'Not pleasant': Hilary Barry's Covid battle over after Seven Sharp absence

 She also tweeted earlier in the week, "If I die tomorrow can one of you please agree to answer enquires from my sons on stain removal and cooking instructions?
 Tks."

-And as co-host, Jeremy Wells was joined by former Nightline presenter, Sacha McNeil, last Monday and Tuesday, Barry posted to her Instagram a photo of a kereru in a tree with the caption "I've been spending a bit of time watching birds.
+Barry announced her isolation as co-host Jeremy Wells was joined by former Nightline presenter, Sacha McNeil, last Monday and Tuesday, posting to her Instagram a photo of a kereru in a tree with the caption "I've been spending a bit of time watching birds.
 (7 days actually as per Ministry of Health guidelines.)"

 Barry joins a long list of TVNZ presenters who have had to isolate due to the virus.
 Matty McLean revealed in April he was isolating after testing positive.
 He, like Barry, revealed the news on Instagram.